Italy CV Writing Guide

 The aim of your Italy CV should be to persuade recruiters to invite you for a job interview.
 Therefore, your CV is a marketing tool, which you should adapt to the market in which you intend to use it.

-Briefly mention your motivation and qualities for the job in the cover letter, not in your CV.
+Briefly mention your motivation and qualities for the job in the cover letter, not in your CV

 Begin your Italy CV with “Personal Details”.
 Include your name, address, telephone number, date and place of birth, nationality, civil status and children.
 Often CVs are kept on file for long periods, so any contact details you give have to remain accurate in the long term.
-A daytime phone number with international access code and e-mail address are most important.
+A daytime phone number with an international access code and e-mail address are most important.

 Follow with “Education”.
 Beginning with the most recent, list schools attended, from secondary through university, with their names, locations, dates of attendance, study emphases, grades and degrees.
-Also briefly describe your extracurricular activities, awards/honors and additional specialized training.
+Also briefly describe your extracurricular activities, awards/honours and additional specialized training.
 Especially describe knowledge of Italian and other languages with reference to the spoken and written levels.

 Next list your “Work Experience”.
 Starting with your most recent job, give the name, location and focus of each company.
 Then list your job titles, responsibilities and dates of employment.
 Highlight relevant activities, such as international projects, team leadership and budget development.
 Explain any gaps in employment.

 Make your Italy CV more effective, at the end of this section list outstanding business-related accomplishments.
-Use power words and action verbs such as contributed, organized, trained, managed, developed, coordinated etc. Bullet point these at the start of a sentence for maximum impact.
+Use power words and action verbs such as contributed, organized, trained, managed, developed, coordinated etc. Bullet points these at the start of a sentence for maximum impact.
 Where possible, mention the number of employees for which you were responsible.
 Provide examples that fit the job, to illustrate your achievements.
 Add special skills such as computer programs in which you are proficient and volunteer services.